Why did you have to go and do that, Phil?

 Ralph Ruggoff, director of the Hayward Gallery, recently likened Tate Modern to the Bluewater shopping centre.
 Ruggoff was ostensibly commenting on issues of scale but I wonder if Tate Modern’s user experience was more front of mind.
 Brand conscious and instinctively mercantile – currently you enter via the gift shop (before being greeted by Tate membership agents and then passing through every level of cafe, bar and restaurant) – Tate Modern is the mirror of the contemporary retail experience: It encourages browsing – in this case of art; boutique shops and coffee stations pop up like store concessions as you follow your IKEA-like trajectory through the gallery; escalators disgorge visitors at Poetry and Dreams and Energy and Process as they might to Home Furnishings or Housewares.
 In this way Tate Modern has created a cultural cross-over zone, a reassuring familiarity that removes old obstacles to gallery going (never underestimate the art show’s potential as a theatre of embarrassments).

 Waiting for my daughter and her friend at the main entrance to Tate Modern, I watched the art world segue almost perfectly with the normal world (near enough five million people flow in and out of this building over the year).
-Then on the mezzanine platform in the turbine hall, looking down on the human trajectories, orbits and eddies forming and unforming on the grey expanse of Turbine Hall floor it seemed to me that it is as a human intersection that Tate Modern is most arresting: the art gallery re-imagined as a as a social medium.
+Then on the mezzanine platform in the turbine hall, looking down on the human trajectories, orbits and eddies forming and unforming on the grey expanse of the floor below it seemed to me that it is as a human intersection that Tate Modern is most arresting: the art gallery re-imagined as a social medium.

 2013